c3lang/c3docs-old/docs/primer.md

     // C3
     int a = (int)(foo());

-You can also one struct to another as long as they are structurally equivalent:
+You can also cast one struct to another as long as they are structurally equivalent:

     struct Foo { int a; int b; }
     struct Bar { int x; int y; }